Get twitching at Adelaide’s International Bird Sanctuary. Here’s five top birdwatching spots for you to try.

 Hot tip: The early bird catches the worm.
 Shorebirds are best seen just after high tide in the morning.

 Are you new to birdwatching or after a refresher?
-Sign up to the bird watching and ID tours as part of Adelaide’s Shorebird Festival throughout November, which coincides with the Adelaide International Bird Sanctuary's stint as Park of the Month.
+Sign up to the bird watching and ID tours as part of Adelaide’s Shorebird and Dolphin Festival throughout November, which coincides with the Adelaide International Bird Sanctuary and Adelaide Dolphin Sanctuary coming together as Park of the Month.

 Feel free to share your pics with us in the comments section below.